friedkeenan/nxpy/cpython/Doc/library/ipaddress.rst

       hosts are all the IP addresses that belong to the network, except the network address itself and the network broadcast address.
 For networks with a mask length of 31, the network address and network broadcast address are also included in the result.
-Networks with a mask of 32 will return a list containing the single host address.

          >>> list(ip_network('192.0.2.0/29').hosts())  #doctest: +NORMALIZE_WHITESPACE
          [IPv4Address('192.0.2.1'), IPv4Address('192.0.2.2'),